JackWagon R/C Warranty and Return Policy

 Special Orders, electronic components, magazines, consumables such as assembly-required items, connectors, solder, tape, paint, glue, oils, lubricants, and fuel are not returnable.
 All kits, used items, vintage and closeout sale items are not returnable.

-Manufacturer defects are handled directly with the Manufacturer per the Manufacturer warranty guidelines and instructions.
+Manufacturer defects are handled directly with the Manufacturer per the Manufacturer Warranty guidelines and instructions.
 Defective returns are defined as product that is defective in materials and/or workmanship and may require manufacturer approval before any credit invoice is issued.
 Defective returns will also require a reasonably detailed description of defect.
 If a detailed description is not provided, it may result in the manufacturer denying credit.
-Certain manufacturers require you to deal directly with them.
+Certain manufacturers require the end customer to interact directly with the manufacturer only.

 General discussion and explanations: